AdamMeyers/The_Termolator/README.md

 (these tend to be higher quality) and b) 30K terms (we assume it is not worth it to wait longer than this for the results).
 When run on 5000 foreground and background files, the system typically ends up generating relevance scores for 20-30K terms.
-Also variable $4 is used to create a dictionary of Relevance Scores for particular terms.
-If you call the program a second time with the same $4 value, this dictionary will be loaded and relevance scores in for terms in the dictionary will be looked up rather than calculated.
-This can speed up run time significantly.
-It is of course possible to change the way the system is run to store all relevance scores in one central dictionary.
-We have not provided a script for this, but it is fairly straight-forward to do.
+Also the system will create a dictionary of Relevance Scores for terms.
+You can keep one such dictionary for all runs of termolator and send it to Termolator via Argument 12.
+Each run will update this dictionary of Relevance scores and prevent terms from being web-searched more than once.
+Alternatively, if you set Argument 12 to False, variable $4 will be used to create a dictionary of Relevance scores called
+$4.outputweb.score.
+Either way, re-using relevance scores can result in a significant speed-up.

 In summary, the example described here would take about 24 hours to run.
 However, the following factors could lead to substantially